Mastering String Algae in Five Steps

 Unkept pond with string algae.

-5. Feed Fish Less! — Overfeeding fish is one of the most common problems pond owners have, and to their own expense.
+Overfeeding fish is one of the most common issues we see among pond owners.
 Not only do overfed fish let off ammonia and other potentially harmful chemicals, but if the fish overeat then they won’t have room for other substances in the pond.
 That’s right, like algae!
 A key measure of whether you are overfeeding is whether there is food left in the pond after feeding.
 Your fish should be hungry enough to finish all the food, and full enough to stay healthy.

 Pro tip: adding corbicula clams to your environment will make your life much easier.
-These claims actively filter 1.5 Liters per hour for nutrients!
+These clams actively filter 1.5 Liters per hour for nutrients!

 Fighting string algae can take a lot of time, but if you’re doing it the right way it won’t take many resources.
-In many cases, removing this problem actually provides an opportunity for pond owners to spruce up the variety in their pond – adding plants, snails, clams, and other algae-feeding inhabitants will certainly add some life.
+In many cases, removing this problem provides an opportunity for pond owners to add a variety of plants, snails, clams, and other algae-feeding inhabitants to the pond.

 >> Read “How to Get Rid of String Algae in Your Pond” for more information on the topic